 It's the middle of February, which means we're in the heart of winter.
 This is hardly news for most of the country, considering that many areas have already experienced more snow days than any full winter over the past five years!
 Snow days and holidays from school can be a blast for kids and parents alike.
-This year at Adventure to Fitness, we've heard from lots of parents whose children have experienced their first snow days ever.
+This year, Adventure to Fitness has heard from lots of parents whose children have experienced their first snow days ever.
 We've heard about the cheers as they waited by their televisions or radios for the school-closing announcements.
-We've also received fun notes about watching the snowfall outside, making snow angels, and building snowmen.
+We've also received fun notes about watching the snow fall outside, making snow angels, and building snowmen.

 With that said, we've also heard how snow days can present major challenges for parents!
 By nature, school closings are often last minute.
 For many parents, that means they need to take time off work or find babysitters.
 On top of that, they suddenly have to develop plans for day(s).